The Department welcomes applications from students who wish to investigate a topic that falls within the interests below:

 When you become a research student, you will be allocated a main supervisor and usually a second supervisor and will work under their guidance on your research project.
 You will also receive training in research methodology during your first year, and have the opportunity to attend modules on our Masters programmes that may be particularly relevant to your work.
 You will also become a member of the research student community at Warwick and have access to a range of academic, research and professional skills training opportunities provided centrally by the University.
-As a member of the research student community in the Centre, you will be affiliated with one or more of our research groups and participate actively in their programme of events and have the opportunity to present your research and gain feedback.
+As a member of the research student community in the Department, you will be affiliated with one or more of our research groups and participate actively in their programme of events and have the opportunity to present your research and gain feedback.

-Your academic progress will be monitored by your supervisors and by termly meetings of the Graduate Progress Committee in the Centre, and during the course of your studies you will also present work-in-progress to review panels for evaluation and discussion.
+Your academic progress will be monitored by your supervisors and by termly meetings of the Graduate Progress Committee in the Department, and during the course of your studies you will also present work-in-progress to review panels for evaluation and discussion.
 Full-time PhD students are expected to complete and submit their thesis at the end of their third year, though note that all full-time PhD students are registered for four years.